esper-io/console_docs/docs/devices-groups/quick-actions.md

-Visit  how to Uninstall an app for step by step instructions.
+Visit  how to Uninstall an application for step by step instructions.

 ### Apply Policy: